lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-4.rst

 **1. Log in to the Portal Aspect of the RSP and execute a query.**
 Go to the Portal's DP0.2 Catalogs tab, switch to the ADQL interface, and execute the query below.
-This query will retrieve a small sample of point-like objects (stars) brighter than 25th magnitude).
+This query will retrieve a small sample of objects brighter than 25th magnitude).

 .. code-block:: SQL